oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 I’d just really like those new languages to please have:
  - Multiple dispatch, to:
-     - allow for extension via whatever special case is needed in _seperate packages_.
+     - allow for extension via whatever special case is needed in _separate packages_.
 (E.g. The Duck will lead a baby duck to water, but will abandon a baby swan)
      - Include allowing domain knowledge to be added (Like the matrix multiplication examples)
  - Open classes:
      - so you can create new methods in your package for types/functions declared in another package